SUPERustam/SUPERustam/README.md

   - Built a deduplication and spam-detection system that flagged over 14k spam entries.

 - __MLOps Engineer__ @ [Bauman Racing Team](https://baumanracing.ru/) _(Nov 2022 - Oct 2023)_
-  - Created a CLI tool to manage Docker containers for a driverless car system.
+  - Created a CLI tool to manage Docker containers for a __driverless car system__.
   - Developed a C++ unit testing system and built CI/CD pipelines from scratch.

 ## 🛠️ Tech Stack